-(ii) public access for hunting or other wildlife-oriented recreation.
+(ii) Providing public access for hunting or other wildlife-oriented recreation; or

+(iii) Supporting other eligible activities under this subsection.

-Restore, rehabilitate, improve, or manage(5) Restore, rehabilitate, or improve areas of lands or waters as wildlife habitat.
-(6) Buildstructures or acquire equipment, goods, and services to: (i) lands and waters as wildlife habitat; or
+(5) Restoring, rehabilitating, improving, or managing areas of lands or waters as wildlife habitat.
+(6) Building structures or acquiring equipment, goods, and services for: (i) Restoring, rehabilitating, or improving lands or waters as wildlife habitat;

+(ii) Supporting wildlife management;